Coronavirus updates in Central Texas: Tuesday stats tracker

 - Central Texas counties:

-- Austin-Travis County: The seven-day moving average of new admissions is 83, and an average of 503 people are hospitalized.
-The seven-day moving average for new cases is 383.
-Since the beginning of the pandemic, at least 92,806 cases have been reported and at least 903 people have died.
+- Austin-Travis County: The seven-day moving average of new admissions is 76, and an average of 592 people are hospitalized.
+The seven-day moving average for new cases is 458.
+Since the beginning of the pandemic, over 96,009 cases have been reported and at least 919 people have died.

-- Hays County: There are currently 1,820 active cases and 58 people are currently hospitalized.
-Since the beginning of the pandemic, at least 21,864 confirmed cases have been reported and at least 279 people have died.
-At least 19,765 people have recovered from the virus.
+- Hays County: There are currently 2,182 active cases and 67 people are currently hospitalized (58 unvaccinated, nine vaccinated).
+Since the beginning of the pandemic, at least 23,123 confirmed cases have been reported and at least 292 people have died.
+At least 20,649 people have recovered from the virus.

-- Williamson County: There are 452 new cases, and 1% of hospital beds are available.
-Since the beginning of the pandemic, at least 45,847 cases have been reported in the county and at least 499 people have died.
+- Williamson County: There are 207 new cases, and 12% of hospital beds are available and 2% of ICU beds are available.
+Since the beginning of the pandemic, at least 47,939 cases have been reported in the county and at least 507 people have died.

 For a look at COVID-19 data across all of the state's counties, click here.